 Lives, loves, dreams and possibilities – all connect in the enduring artistry of Bill Withers, an authentic American musical icon.

-His songs speak for themselves. ”Lean On Me,” became a breakout moment for The Voice’s Nicholas David who performed it on the show in 2012 while Mary J. Blige‘s version of “Lean on Me” echoed in Washington D.C.’s Lincoln Memorial at the “We Are One” pre-inaugural festivities for president Barack Obama, just as Withers’ words had similarly honored president Bill Clinton.
+His songs speak for themselves.
+Mary J. Blige‘s version of “Lean on Me” echoed in Washington D.C.’s Lincoln Memorial at the “We Are One” pre-inaugural festivities for president Barack Obama, just as Withers’ words had similarly honored president Bill Clinton.
 “Ain’t No Sunshine” set the scene for a much talked about episode in the hit series Scandal in 2013.
-Commercial uses, including the Gap Khaki Soul campaign featuring “Lovely Day,” match the music to new markets.
-The lead single of Jill Scott’s The Original Jill Scott from the Vault, Vol. 1 is a cover of Withers’ “Lovely Day” produced by DJ Jazzy Jeff; Willie Nelson and Mavis Staples’ duet of “Grandma’s Hands” is a striking rendition on his latest release To All The Girls; and at the unveiling of the Bill Russell Legacy Project in Boston in 2013, a newly-penned song “I Am My Father’s Son” is performed by Johnny Mathis.
+Commercial uses, including the Amazon Prime’s campaign featuring “Lovely Day,” match the music to new markets.
+Alternative Rock group Alt-J brings a new interpetation to “Lovely Day”; Willie Nelson and Mavis Staples’ duet of “Grandma’s Hands” is a striking rendition on his latest release To All The Girls; and at the unveiling of the Bill Russell Legacy Project in Boston in 2013, a newly-penned song “I Am My Father’s Son” is performed by Johnny Mathis.

 Legacy Recordings’ box set of all nine of Withers albums, The Complete Sussex and Columbia Albums, released in late 2012, won a Grammy for Best Historical Recording in 2014.
 Withers’ riveting 1974 concert performance in Zaire preceding the fabled Muhammad Ali/George Foreman “Rumble in the Jungle” face-off is in the feature film, Soul Power and Withers himself is the subject of the documentary, Still Bill, that debuted at the SXSW Film Festival, is available on DVD.

 “When you have a talent you know it when you’re five years old– it’s just getting around to it.” ~B.W.